 2. Configure backup (optional step)

-If the target is a database, this page allows you to perform a backup before deployment.
+If the target is a scripts folder, you cannot perform a full backup before deployment.
 You can only create a snapshot from a scripts folder.

 Perform a full backup

 When the target is a database, you can perform a full backup.
 In the Back up using box , select: